Carer's Allowance: Amount

+£83.30 per week from April 2025 to April 2026.
+It is taxable and counts as earned income.

 Scotland

 As of September 2018, the Scottish Government's social security agency, Social Security Scotland, makes extra payments to Scottish residents who are in receipt of Carer's Allowance on specific "qualifying dates," known as the Carer's Allowance Supplement.
 This payment is paid twice a year and does not need to be applied for.
 The next payment of £226.20 will be made in December 2019, to claimants who are in receipt of Carer's Allowance on 14 October 2019.

 Effect on other benefits

 Counts in full as income for means-tested benefits but carries with it an entitlement to a Carer's Premium on all means-tested benefits, even if Carer's Allowance is not actually paid because of the overlapping rules.
 (You can’t normally get two income-replacement benefits, e.g. Carer's Allowance and the State Pension, paid together.)

 If you can't be paid Carer's Allowance because of this rule, you have an ‘underlying entitlement’ to Carer's Allowance instead.
 This might mean you could get: